qooxdoo/qooxdoo/docs/development/compiler/internals/Dependencies.md

 scanning code and statically determining what the runtime dependencies _would_ be.

-I guess that this is something that `generate.py` does, but it makes dependency analysis hugely more complex and is quite fragile - it would be very easy for the author of `qx.bom.Stylesheet` to make a minor change in the constructor and introduce a recursive, unresolvable dependency.
+It makes dependency analysis hugely more complex and is quite fragile - it would be very easy for the author of `qx.bom.Stylesheet` to make a minor change in the constructor and introduce a recursive, unresolvable dependency.

 However this is only an issue for loading the class, if we can avoid calling `defer()` until all the classes have been loaded then the problem disappears;